farhat-lab/who-analysis/README.md

 1. <code>01_make_model_inputs.py</code>: create input matrices to fit a regression model.
 2. <code>02_regression_with_bootstrap.py</code> performs a Ridge (L2-penalized) regression.
 3. <code>03_model_analysis.py</code> gets p-values (including false discovery rate-corrected p-values) and confidence intervals for the coefficients/odds ratios.
 It creates a summary file called `model_analysis.csv` in every output directory, which contains all variants with non-zero coefficients and nominally significant p-values (p-value before FDR is less than 0.05).
-4. <code>04_compute_univariate_stats.py</code>: computes univariate statistics, confidence intervals, and adds some other annotations for the mutations in all models (<b>TODO: Make this more efficient by eliminating redundant computations</b>).

 Parameters in the yaml file are as follows: